Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 Limitations: What You Should Know

-The classifier will improve over time.
 Use /feedback to report false positives and missed blocks.
 Every report helps calibrate the system.

 What's Next

-To build a complete security setup around auto mode:
+To build a complete setup around it:

 Last updated on